glacials/twos.dev/src/From Google to Apple.md

 Ignoring that, Gmail still wins search by an order of magnitude.
 For example, Gmail searches the contents of PDFs attached to emails; I’ve found this invaluable finding old leases and whatnot.

 Mail is okay at displaying emails as conversations.
 Once in a while, it omits something it shouldn’t.
 When I click Send while replying to a thread it doesn't immediately append my message, causing me to believe something went wrong.
+I experience long, uncollapsible nested quotes in some emails, where Gmail was always good at collapsing them automatically.

 macOS Mail supports filters, but only locally.
 The iCloud Mail service has a separate filter system with the same effect, but the two have disparate feature sets and don't synchronize. iOS Mail does not support filters.
 I’ve opted to use Mail’s local-only filters, and have my iMac stay awake 24/7.